-A video of last weekend's Shortwave Radiogram (program 196) is provided by Scott in Ontario (Friday 1300 UTC).
-A segment of reception on Japan (Sunday 0800 UTC on 5850 kHz) was recorded by kurama10goo.
-The audio archive is maintained by Mark in the UK.
-Analysis (showing all the Flmsg content) is prepared by Roger in Germany.
+Videos of last weekend's Shortwave Radiogram (program 209 are provided by Scott in Ontario (Friday 1300 UTC) and Frigid RF in Virginia (Saturday 1330 UTC).
+The audio archive is maintained by Mark in the UK Analysis is prepared by Roger in Germany.

 Please send reception reports to email@example.com